Filipinos

 Filipinos (Mga Pilipino) are citizens or people identified with the country of the Philippines.
-The majority of Filipinos today come from various Austronesian ethnolinguistic groups, all typically speaking Filipino, English, and/or other Philippine languages.
-Currently, there are more than 185 ethnolinguistic groups in the Philippines; each with its own language, identity, culture, and history.
+Filipinos come from various Austronesian peoples, all typically speaking Filipino, English, or other Philippine languages.
+Despite formerly being subject to Spanish administration, less than 1% of Filipinos are fluent in Spanish.
+Currently, there are more than 185 ethnolinguistic groups in the Philippines each with its own language, identity, culture, tradition, and history.